What are Customs Bonds?

 There are over 300 ports of entry into the United States and the U.S. Customs & Border Protection (CBP) agency has jurisdiction over all of them.
 Ports of entry conduct the daily, port-specific operations like clearing cargo, collecting duties and other monies associated with imports.
-Customs bonds assures payment of duties and monies owed the CBP.
+Customs bonds, are a type of surety bond that guarantees payment of duties and monies owed the CBP.
 The most common type of customs bond by far is the Activity Code 1, continuous customs bond.
 This bond covers all entries by an importer for a one year period.
 The Activity Code 1 single entry customs bond covers a single entry into the U.S. (Surety1 does not offer single entry bonds—we provide continuous customs bonds.
 These cover you for a year and renew annually.

 The bond limit of liability amount is fixed by the CBP, however, the minimum bond amount is $50,000.
 The bond can increase in multiples of $10,000 nearest to 10 percent of duties, taxes and fees paid by the importer or broker acting as importer of record during the calendar year preceding the date of the application.
 The CBP will tell you if you need a bond larger than $50,000.00.